 Marriage Separation Agreements in Ontario

 The lawyer’s job is not just to get you a final agreement, but one that you can rely on and which protects your present and future rights.
 It is critical to understand the difference between deals that are permanent and those which are subject to variation in the future.
-Understanding the strengths and weaknesses in these agreements is critical in planning your settlement and protecting your rights.
-Set the terms of divorce that take care of you now and later.
+Understanding the strengths and weaknesses in of these agreements is critical in planning your settlement and protecting your rights.
+Ultimately, a well-developed legal separation agreement will set the terms of the divorce that take care of you now and later.

 Of critical importance is understanding and building in mechanisms that enable you to enforce your separation agreement through the Court and through other means in the event of a breach by your spouse.
 In this respect, creativity and forethought are the keys to ensuring an effective and enforceable agreement.